calebwin/pipelines/README.md

 ```

 Running the Pipeline document would safely execute each component of the pipeline in parallel and output the expected result.

+### Some next steps
+There are several things I'm hoping to implement in the future for this projects.
+The highest priority features are robust imports, support for importing other pipelines, support for running pipelines in parrallel from the CLI.
+I would also like to add an `add` operator for piping data from the stream into multiple components in parallel with the output ending up in the stream in a nondeterministic order.
+Another thing I think would be quite useful would be support for handling multiple returns from a component.
+Lastly, I want to implement functionality for persisting data coupled to specific components.
+Further down the line, I will port the whole thing to C and put in a complete error handling system